Sue9104/web-manual/interface/user.md

 - **'Untranslated'** and **'Unretranslated'** for translator
 - **'Unreviewed'** for reviewer.

 Click and it will jump to these unfinished tasks.
-More detail see [status](../glossary.md).
+For more detail, see [entry status and issue status](../glossary.md).

 ![](/assets/mytask.png)